-Although the results can sometimes be dramatic, the DayLift cannot produce the results of a more extensive facelift.
-It cannot remove asymmetries, wrinkles, or stop the aging process.
-It cannot improve an extensively sagging or fatty neck.
-Dr. Langsdon developed the DayLift mini-facelift for the patient who needs only minimal improvement of the cheeks and jowls or who might not want a full-lower facelift.
+Although mini facelift results can be dramatic, the DayLift doesn’t produce the results of a traditional facelift.
+It will not remove asymmetries, wrinkles, or stop the aging process.
+Dr. Langsdon developed the DayLift for patients who need only minimal improvement of the cheeks and jowls or who might not want an invasive traditional facelift.

 Visit our Before and After Photo gallery to see real patient results at The Langsdon Clinic.

 The recovery process after a DayLift procedure is minimal.
 You will wear a light dressing the night of surgery and replace it on the following day.
 On the third day after surgery, you will be able to shower and wash your hair.
 After one week, we will remove sutures and assess your healing process.
 Although bruising is common, it should subside considerably after one week.